-Marriott Rewards® Premier Credit Card Review
+Marriott Rewards Premier Credit Card Review

 Branded hotel credit cards offer points or miles towards free hotel stays, status upgrades, and other perks, but usually they only make sense if you're loyal to that one hotel brand.

-- Earn 80,000 bonus points after you spend $3,000 in the first 3 months after account opening
+- Earn 80,000 bonus points after you spend $3,000 in the first 3 months after opening the account

 - Earn 5 points for every $1 spent at over 4,000 Marriott locations worldwide, including The Ritz-Carlton locations

 - Earn 2 points for every $1 spent on airline tickets purchased directly with the airline, and at car rental agencies & restaurants